The hitchhiker's guide to LLVM debugging tools

 For datacenter applications, BOLT achieves up to 7.0% performance speedups on top of profile-guided function reordering and LTO.
 For the GCC and Clang compilers, our evaluation shows that BOLT speeds up their binaries by up to 20.4% on top of FDO and LTO, and up to 52.1% if the binaries are built without FDO and LTO.

-Unfortunately, for MacOS users, BOLT only comes with Linux x86 and AArch64.
+Unfortunately, for macOS users, BOLT only comes with Linux x86 and AArch64.
 However, I'd still recommend downloading your OS's version of the compiler from LLVM's release page as anecdotally, I can still feel some extra perform when compiling LLVM.

 -DCMAKE_C_COMPILER=$HOME/Developer/igalia/LLVM-20.1.7-macOS-ARM64/bin/clang \